Dynamical scaling of Loschmidt echo in non-Hermitian systems

-To compute the ground state and the biorthogonal LE of the NHTI model, we perform the exact diagonalization with periodic boundary conditions $\sigma_{N+1}^{x} =\sigma_{1}^{x}$.
+\textit{Results}.- To compute the ground state and the biorthogonal LE of the NHTI model, we perform the exact diagonalization that can be generated to arbitrary non-integrable models \cite{wang2020effective,gopalakrishnan2021entanglement} with periodic boundary conditions $\sigma_{N+1}^{x} =\sigma_{1}^{x}$.
 Without loss of generality, we choose $J=1$ and $\gamma=0.5$ for simplicity in our numerical simulations.
 The ground states are found separately from Eq.(\ref{eigR}) and Eq.(\ref{eigL}) by the energy minimum as Hermitian models.
 The time evolution of the right and left ground states are obtained from Eq.(\ref{EvoR}) and Eq.(\ref{EvoL}) independently.
 To see the decay of the biorthogonal LE, we quench the system from an initial $\lambda_i$ to a final $\lambda_f$ with a small constant step $g=-0.01$ and $\Delta t=0.02$.
+We note that the $\Delta t$ scales as $\Delta \widetilde{t}= b^{-z} \Delta t$ from the scaling law in Eq.(\ref{ParaTrans}) during the simulations.
 The corresponding biorthogonal LE are calculated from Eq.(\ref{BioLE}) by varying the initial $\lambda_i$.
 The data of the biorthogonal LE are presented in Fig.\ref{LEfig}, where a deep valley appears around the critical point $\lambda_c = 2/\sqrt{3} \approx 1.155$ during the time evolution.
 This implies that the decay of the biorthogonal LE is highly enhanced by the quantum criticality indicating that the biorthogonal LE can in principle characterize the biorthogonal many-body phase transitions.

 From the renormalization group analysis, the biorthogonal LE is scaling invariance near the critical point under the transformation Eq.(\ref{ParaTrans}).
 To verify the scaling invariance Eq.(\ref{LEscale}), we first perform numerical calculations at $\lambda = 1.15$ (exact $\lambda_c \approx 1.155$) by choosing the parameters $\delta\lambda=0.02$, $g=0.01$ and $\gamma=0.5$ for $N=8,10,12,14,16$.
 The data are represented in Fig.\ref{collapsefig}(a), where the biorthogonal LEs exhibit a decay and revival dynamics separately as Hermitian systems \cite{Quan2006decay,Hwang2019Universality}.
 However, if the biorthogonal LEs are derived using the transformation Eq.(\ref{ParaTrans}) instead, all LEs collapse onto a single curve using the Ising universal class $\nu=z=1$ as shown in Fig.\ref{collapsefig}(b), confirming the validity of scaling invariance in Eq.(\ref{LEscale}).